NethermindEth/juno/docs/docs/snapshots.md

 # Database Snapshots :camera_flash:

-You can download a snapshot of the Juno database to shorten the network syncing time.
-Only the blocks added after the snapshot will be synced when running the Juno node.
+You can download a snapshot of the Juno database to reduce the network syncing time.
+Only the blocks created after the snapshot will be synced when you run the node.

 ## Mainnet